-As for Head, who had been asked initially to reprise his role on Broadway but was unable to join the cast owing to issues with Actors’ Equity (Head is British), he’d become a successful screen actor, appearing in John Schlesinger’s Sunday Bloody Sunday, and consequently commanded an extremely high salary that Stigwood was unwilling to pay.
-(Nevertheless, he also got as far as a screen test before being passed over for the final choice.)
+As for Head, he’d been asked initially to reprise his role on Broadway but was unable to join the cast owing to issues with Actors’ Equity (Head is British), and at any rate he’d become a successful screen actor, appearing in John Schlesinger’s Sunday Bloody Sunday, and consequently commanded an extremely high salary that Stigwood was unwilling to pay.
+For the film, he also got as far as a screen test before being passed over for the final choice.

 Recalls Brian Keith, Annas on the original album: “I was actually offered the movie along with John Gustafson [Simon Zealotes on the album].
 We flew out to meet with Norman Jewison, who was in his mid-20s at the time.
 He asked me if I’d had any acting experience, and I was too young to know that if they ask you if you can ride a horse, you say yes and then learn how to ride a horse, but I was too young and I was honest and told them I’d never acted before.
 Neither of us got called back, obviously.”